-Except as described in Chapter 4: Description of Benefits under Other Medical Services and Supplies, Vision and Hearing Appliances, you are not covered for:
+- Repair and replacement of frame parts and accessories. - Eyeglass lenses and contact lenses, except as described in Chapter 4: Description of Benefits under Other Medical Services and Supplies, Vision and Hearing Appliances. - Exams for a fitting or prescription (including vision exercises). - Frames.